engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 **Exercise**

-The function :code:`all_negative` takes in a vector of ints and returns :code:`true` if the elements in the vector are all negative (otherwise, it returns :code:`false`).
+The function :code:`all_negative` takes in a vector of :code:`int` values and returns :code:`true` if the elements in the vector are all negative (otherwise, it returns :code:`false`).
 Complete the implementation of the :code:`all_negative` function.

 .. raw:: html